maciej-webpassion/planorama/README.md

 A TypeScript library for creating and managing 2D plans like parkings, gardens, playgrounds, and more using Konva.js and reactive state management.

+## What is Planorama?

+Planorama is a powerful yet simple library that lets you create interactive 2D plans for any layout - parking lots, office spaces, gardens, playgrounds, seating arrangements, and more.
+Built on top of Konva.js with reactive state management, it handles all the complexity of canvas rendering, item manipulation, and user interactions.

+### Getting Started is Simple

+Creating your first 2D plan requires just a few steps:

+1. **Define a background** - Load your floor plan, map, or any SVG/image as the base layer
+2. **Define items** - Create reusable item types (parking spots, desks, trees, equipment, etc.)
+3. **Build your UI** - Use React, Vue, Svelte, or vanilla JavaScript to create controls
+4. **Start creating** - Let users place, move, rotate, and arrange items on the canvas

+That's it!
+Planorama handles viewport navigation, item selection, transformations, and all the canvas complexity for you.

 ## Table of Contents

 - [Installation](#installation)